Home » Uncategorized » Flash Card Hacks to Help ADHD Kids Learn Math Facts

 I was so puzzled by the fact that he just could not remember his addition math facts and the act of memorizing them caused him so much stress…

-Because his Neuropsyche test revealed his short term memory was challeneged, we have some answers as to why it’s so dificult for him.
+Because my son’s Neuropsyche test revealed his short term memory was challeneged, we have some answers as to why it’s so dificult for him.
 But that didn’t erase the fact that he needed to know his facts.

 I had to get creative and these ideas were born out of a desperate need for me to help my son.
 We also found some fantastic products along the way.